caseyclements/conda-build-patches-post/README.md

 (See the setuptools manual under "Namespace Packages" for details.)
 ```

-When one looks at the setuptools manual, one quickly find that rake is NOT a namespace package.
-The declaration in setup() was a mistake.
+When one looks at the setuptools manual, one quickly finds that rake is NOT a namespace package.
+It's structure is straightfoward.
+The namespace declaration in setup() was just a mistake.
 From setup.py, remove the row declaring `namespace_packages=['rake'],` in `setup()` call.

 To confirm that this change fixes the build, run `conda build recipe --python=2.7`.

 _Why do we specifically specify python 2.7?
-Stay tuned_
+Stay tuned for the patch number two..._

 ### Create a patch